To produce new knowledge through academic excellence in order to inform public policy for health

 We study health care systems in search of ways to make them better.
 We also study new ways to prevent disease and promote health in the general population.
 And we engage our communities to understand what matters to them most.
 Our mandate is to produce new knowledge through academic excellence, in order to inform public policy for health and to create a direct impact to our communities.

-Through a process of membership consultation, Research Groups of the O'Brien Institute for Public Health have been created to facilitate research activities within the Institute by concentrating within functional units its expertise & interest in the named topic.
+Through a process of membership consultation, Research Groups of the O'Brien Institute for Public Health have been created to facilitate research activities within the Institute by concentrating within functional units its expertise and interest in the named topic.

 Members of the O'Brien Institute for Public Health are continually working to improve health and health care.
 Here you will find a list of recently published works, as well as current projects and studies for which they are recruiting.